mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 **Katagiri**: Okay, yes.
 I understand your question.
 Yes.

-It [sees?] the Buddha nature of the second one.
+It [sees?] the [Buddha Nature](glossary#buddha-nature) of the second one.
 But, it is still seen from dualistic world.
 That's all.
 That's a different point.

 ##### 1:18:00

-**Question**: Roshi, were you making a distinction between the enlightenment of the arhat versus the enlightenment of the bodhisattva?
+**Question**: Roshi, were you making a distinction between the enlightenment of the [arhat](glossary#arhat) versus the enlightenment of the bodhisattva?
 Doesn't the arhat attain enlightenment and can then enter nirvana, but does it for himself or herself, while the bodhisattva, at the point of enlightenment, refuses to enter it unless all sentient beings go along with it.
 Is there a distinction there?
 Sometimes in literature, you see a distinction, the bodhisattva ideal being the higher ideal to attain.
 Was that what you were trying to say?

 **Katagiri**: Uh, bodhisattva practice, yes...
 Because bodhisattva says, without re-entering nirvana, they really want to save we the peoples to enter nirvana.
 That means, his practice is really open, not only to him, but also to all sentient beings, and also the time.
 Not only his present time, but also his past life, and also his future life, and also his life after next, and after next.